shipwright-io/build/docs/README.md

 - [`BuildStrategy`](buildstrategies.md)
 - [`ClusterBuildStrategy`](buildstrategies.md)

+## For contributors

+- [Repository architecture](development/architecture.md) describes the important source, deployment, test, and documentation directories.
+- [Major dependencies](development/dependencies.md) explains the direct libraries used by the controller and helper tools.
+- [Samples](../samples/README.md) catalogs the available `Build`, `BuildRun`, and strategy manifests by API version and build technology.

 ## Controllers Flow

 The following image illustrate the interactions between the `Build`, `BuildRun` controller and the Tekton `Pipeline` controller.